 Patents have a limited lifespan.
 In the U.S., the natural expiration of a patent is generally 20 years after its first effective filing date.
 Although various extensions may be available, the life of a patent, and the protection it affords, is limited.
 Even if patents covering our product candidates are obtained, once the patent life has expired for a product, we may be open to competition from biosimilar or generic medications.
-In addition, although upon issuance in the U.S. a patient's life can be increased based on certain delays caused by the USPTO, this increase can be reduced or eliminated based on certain delays caused by the patent life to protect our products, our business and results of operations will be adversely affected.
+In addition, although upon issuance in the U.S. a patient's life can be increased based on certain delays caused by the USPTO, this increase can be reduced or eliminated based on certain delays caused by the patent applicant during patent prosecution.
+If we do not have sufficient patent life to protect our products, our business and results of operations will be adversely affected.